 Outside the New Forest it is a very different story.
 Here the land is farmed and the number of animals per field increases.
 This massively increases the amount of pollutants being added to the landscape and as a result many sites are highly polluted.
 Many freshwater plants and animals struggle to survive here, and the freshwater habitats are much poorer in wildlife.
-Sheet 8 - Testing the Water

-Case Study: The River Ock A farmed catchment
+Case Study: The River Ock

+A farmed catchment